system76/tech-docs/src/models/darp8/repairs.md

 ## Replacing the keyboard:

-The keyboard can be replaced using the instructions below.
+The keyboard can be replaced if its switches or electronics have been damaged.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 5 minutes